 There’s just something magically painful about a family.
 There’s endless sacrifice for a group of people whom you chose, loved, created, that is strong enough to make you want to kill them and anybody who tries to harm them.
 It’s like a beautiful nightmare.
-You naively yet optimistically sign up for almost a lifetime of minimal sleep, countless prayers, the revelation of the core of selflessness and forgiveness.
-Oh and did I mention sacrifice?
-We fight through days of chaotic schedules, growing pains, overwhelmingly highs and lows, health, rebellion, frustration, fear, doubt, the past and so much more.
+You naively yet optimistically sign up for almost a lifetime of minimal sleep, countless prayers, and the transformation into selflessness, forgiveness and sacrifice.
+Oh, and did I mention sacrifice?
+We fight through days of chaotic schedules, growing pains, overwhelmingly highs and lows, health, rebellion, frustration, fear, doubt, the past, growth, spiritual warfare and so much more.
 All to indulge in the glimmers of majestic light that we get to experience during moments like the one pictured above.

 For a moment, we forget about all the blood, sweat and tears we had to shed to get to this moment.
 During the tough times, we look back at these moments to remind us why we are in this fight to begin with.
 Let’s face it, life is no fun alone.
 Not having someone to run home to and share the highs and lows of our days with, despite how minute or grand they may be, is our worst fear–Not having someone to love us at our absolute worst and encourage us to be our absolute best.
 We all long for someone to love and be loved by.

 Family is so important because it is a direct experience into the intimacy of God’s relationship with mankind.
 The ups and downs, the changes, and time, yet the constant need for loyalty and unconditional love.
 The disappointments and encouragements of children, from their innocence, resilience and pure love, to their defiance and curiosity as they grow older.
 The extremities of their love is nothing short of a supernatural experience for spiritual growth–if embraced.